bstow/origin-router.js/README.md

 router.route('/dogs/2/poodle'); // outputs 'I have 2 poodles'

 // a route's parameter constraints may be defined per parameter
-// as either a regular expression or an array of valid strings ... router.add('cats/:count/:breed',
+// as either a function, regular expression or an array of valid strings ... router.add('cats/:count/:breed',
     {'constraints': {'count': /(two|three)/, 'breed': ['persian', 'siamese']}},
     function(event) {